Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 ### Summary

-Nucleic acid extraction and organismal subsampling using the Qiagen DNeasy Blood and Tissue Kit with some modifications to the manufacturer’s protocol.
-These extraction protocols are used by the NOAA PMEL Ocean Molecular Ecology (OME) Group.
+The NOAA PMEL Ocean Molecular Ecology (OME) follows guidance set by the [Introduction to Developing DNA Reference Barcode Sequences] (https://doi.org/10.5281/zenodo.14867762) to collect and subsampling organisms.
+Nucleic acid extraction using the Qiagen DNeasy Blood and Tissue Kit with some modifications to the manufacturer’s protocol are also used by this group to extract DNA from organismal tissue.

 ### Method Description and Rationale

+The [Introduction to Developing DNA Reference Barcode Sequences] (https://doi.org/10.5281/zenodo.14867762) works to established a highly reproducible and easily executatable sampling protocol for organisms.
+DNeasy Blood & Tissue kits are commonly used for tissue extractions across many phylums.

 ### Spatial Coverage and Environment(s) of Relevance

+This protocol has been used to subsample tissue and extract DNA from hundreds of organismal samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required